 By using best practices in house construction, it will provide the Company a competitive advantage as compared to its peers.
+Also, by providing them several house design options, chances of purchase and word-of- mouth recommendations are higher.

 Health and Safety